anushkaDev9/CodingNotes/Java/basic.md

 | println()     |  print |
 | ------------- | ------------- |
 | adds new line for each method  | it does not a new line  |
+**Note- Class name and filename should be the same*